 The Lewis County Noxious Weed Control Board recognizes that managing noxious weeds requires a community wide effort, and everyone living in the county benefits from all of us putting in our fair share of the work.
-The Washington State noxious weed law, RCW 17.10, mandates that it is each landowners' responsibility to control or eradicate noxious weeds on their lands and to prevent infestations moving to adjacent lands.
-To assist landowners, the Weed Control Board works to develop programs that reflect local priorities, meets the needs of county landowners and carries out the mandate of the Washington State noxious weed law.
-The Weed Program provides weed prevention strategies, educational forums, technical assistance, compliance actions, as well as other resources to manage noxious weeds within Lewis County.
+The Washington State noxious weed law, RCW 17.10, mandates that it is each landowners' responsibility to control or eradicate noxious weeds on their property and to prevent infestations from spreading to adjacent properties.
+To assist landowners in this effort, the Noxious Weed Control Board develops programs that reflect local priorities, meet the needs of county landowners and carries out the mandates of the law.
+In addition, the Noxious Weed Control Program provides weed prevention strategies, educational forums, technical assistance, compliance actions, as well as other resources to manage noxious weeds within Lewis County.

-The Lewis County Noxious Weed Control Program receives its guidance and oversight from the Weed Control Board, comprised of 5 members appointed by the Lewis County Commissioners in accordance with the RCW 17.10.
-Each member of the board represents a district of Lewis County.
-The Weed Control Program also employs a program coordinator, and a weed control specialist.
+The Noxious Weed Control Program receives its guidance and oversight from the Weed Control Board, comprised of 5 members who are appointed by the Lewis County Commissioners in accordance with the RCW 17.10.
+Each member of the board represents one of five weed districts in Lewis County, a map of which may be found here.

 We are always looking for opportunities to interact with and assist the residents of Lewis County.
-Please check our website often to keep up on upcoming education events, continuing education for licensed applicators, volunteer opportunities, landowner incentive programs, and noxious weed news in Washington State.
+Please check our website often to keep up to date on upcoming educational events, continuing education credits for licensed applicators, volunteer opportunities, landowner incentive programs, and noxious weed related news in Washington State.